 As a senior at Concord Academy, Sydney Kim ’14 was awarded the 2018 Wesleyan University Hamilton Prize for Creativity, a four-year full-tuition scholarship.
 Her short-story submission was chosen from more than 550 entries by a committee of Wesleyan alumni chaired by Hamilton’s writer and original Broadway star.

-Megane Bantefa ’15 is president of the African Students Union, co-president of the Spanish Club, a dorm proctor, a member of the Afro-Caribbean dance group, and a peer tutor at Andover.
+Megane Bantefa ’15 was president of the African Students Union, co-president of the Spanish Club, a dorm proctor, a member of the Afro-Caribbean dance group, and a peer tutor at Andover.

 College and Beyond

 Meadowbrook has been graduating incredible young people for more than 90 years.
 Our alumni go on to become scholarship winners, entrepreneurs, performers, student leaders, and varsity athletes at top colleges and universities.

 Today they're advancing medical research, starting companies, playing music professionally, doing service work in developing countries, and more.

 Elizabeth Duserick ’12 was recruited from Andover to Yale’s varsity rowing team.
 At Yale, she interned on the technology team at the Center for Emotional Intelligence, where she helped develop a social-emotional online learning platform.
 “I had never considered boarding school or thought of myself as a STEM person, but Meadowbrook taught me to seek challenges and lean into them.
 I learned that I can do anything if I love what I’m doing!”

 Jamie Burch ’97 is a graduate of Georgetown Law School and is policy director for the Anti Police-Terror Project in Oakland, California, a grassroots effort to eradicate police terror in communities of color.
 He is also president of the National Lawyers Guild of the Bay Area and was a policy consultant for the Cat Brooks for Oakland mayoral campaign.